natebarksdale/natebarksdale.github.io/src/content/blog/2009-10-28-mix-cd-district-of-columbulous.md

 ---
 author: Nate Barksdale
 pubDatetime: 2009-10-28
-modDatetime: 2025-03-31T16:30:29Z
+modDatetime: 2025-04-10T17:29:30Z
 title: Mix CD | District of Columbulous!
 slug: mix-cd-district-of-columbulous
 featured: false
 draft: false
 description: A visual representation inspired by the iconic design of the Bush and early Obama-era Oval Office, this cover is part of the "50 States!" series.
-The relevant geolocation coordinates for the national capital, Washington, D.C., are approximately 38.8951° N, 77.0364° W.
 emoji: 🇺🇸
 tags:
   - 💿 Mix CDs